ranjanipandian/Hexaware_assignments/README.md

 # Hexaware_assignments
-The SQL challenge question on the topic Ecommerce
+The SQL challenge querys and the output on the topic Ecommerce